-7.2.2 CRLs issued by the CAs are X.509 version 2.
-CRL and CRL Entry Extensions reasonCode (OID 2.5.29.21)
+CRLs issued by the CAs are X.509 version 2.

+7.2.2 CRL and CRL Entry Extensions

+reasonCode (OID 2.5.29.21)

-The CRLReason code extension is used for all revoked Certificates.
+The CRLReason code extension may be used for revoked Certificates.
 The CRLReason indicated must not be unspecified (0) or certificateHold (6).
 This extension must not be marked critical.
 The most appropriate reason must be selected by the Subscriber or the CA from one the following:

-- (i) keyCompromise (1), if the key to the certificate has been or is suspected to be compromised - (ii) cACompromise (2), if the CA has been or is suspected to be compromised - (iii) affiliationChanged (3), if verified information in the Certificate has changed and as such the Relying Parties should no longer trust the Certificate - (iv) superseded (4), if the Certificate has been reissued, rekeys or renewed by another Certificate - (v) cessationOfOperation (5), if the application or device is no longer in service
+- (i) keyCompromise (1), if the key to the certificate has been or is suspected to be compromised - (ii) cACompromise (2), if the CA has been or is suspected to be compromised

+- (iii) affiliationChanged (3), if verified information in the Certificate has changed and as such the Relying Parties should no longer trust the Certificate - (iv) superseded (4), if the Certificate has been reissued, rekeys or renewed by another Certificate - (v) cessationOfOperation (5), if the application or device is no longer in service - (vi) privilegeWithdrawn (9), if the CA determines the privilege of the Certificate issued the Subscriber no longer exists.